benjymous/annotations/sandman/sandman-special1.md

 	Panel 5:  Note that Destruction's armor has changed.
 	Panel 6:  The river Lethe is one of the rivers of the underworld; its waters bring oblivion, or forgetfulness.

+Page 19 panel 6:  I think Destruction is picking an anemone.
+Anemones grew from Aphrodite's (Venus) tears when Adonis died, and so they're of the flowers associated with Hades.

 Page 20 panel 2:  There should probably be knuckle-cracking-type sound effects in this panel.